See my résumé

 Annotated Site Map

-for Henri Picciotto's Math Education Page
+An incomplete guide to Henri Picciotto's Math Education Page

 P icon

-I have designed some algebra manipulatives (the Lab Gear) and co-authored, with Anita Wah, an algebra textbook (Algebra: Themes, Tools, Concepts -- ATTC).
+I designed some algebra manipulatives (the Lab Gear) and co-authored, with Anita Wah, an algebra textbook (Algebra: Themes, Tools, Concepts -- ATTC).
 Start on these pages:

 The Lab Gear